pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class get CIM_Foo -n interop

     Options:
-      -l, --local-only                Show only local properties of the class(s).
+      -l, --local-only                Do not include superclass properties and methods in the returned class(es).
+Default:
+                                      Include superclass properties and methods.
-      --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
-The
+      --no-qualifiers                 Do not include qualifiers in the returned class(es).
+Default: Include qualifiers.
-                                      default behavior is to request qualifiers in returned class(s).
-      -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
-                                      may ignore this option.
+      -c, --include-classorigin       Include class origin information in the returned class(es).
+Default: Do not include
+                                      class origin information.
-      -p, --propertylist <property name>
+      -p, --propertylist PROPERTYLIST
-                                      Define a propertylist for the request.
-If option not specified a Null property list is created and the server returns all
+                                      Filter the properties included in the
-                                      properties.
-Multiple properties may be
+                                      returned object(s).
+Multiple properties may
-                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      be specified with either a comma-separated
+                                      list or by using the option multiple times.
-                                      -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string the server should return no properties.
+                                      The empty string will include no properties.
+                                      Default: Do not filter properties.
-      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -h, --help                      Show this message and exit.
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -h, --help                      Show this message and exit.